microsoft/Project-Yellowstone-Documentation/business-central/sales-powerbi-period-over-period-growth.md

 ## How to use the report

-This report is meant for business leaders and managers.
+The *Period-Over-Period Growth* report is meant for business leaders and managers.

 As a CEO, you are responsible for making strategic decisions that will drive growth for your organization.
 The *Period-Over-Period Growth* report provides valuable insights into your organization's sales performance over time.
 By comparing sales amounts for different time periods to the same period in the previous year, this report helps you identify growth trends and areas for improvement.